Are you wondering how to spend your two days in Jaipur? Then you’ve come to the right place.

 8. City Palace

-The City Palace opens at 9:30 in the morning but if you want photos no one in them get there around 9.15 to be first in line.
+The City Palace opens at 9:30 in the morning but if you want photos with no one in them, get there around 9:15 to be first in line.
 If that’s what you’re after of course!

 It will take about two hours to walk around because there are so many stunning design details to take in.
 There are two different ticket types to choose from, one basic and one that includes the whole complex.
 Audio tours are also available.